happo/gradle-happo/README.md

 #### compareHappoReports

 Compares two Happo reports by their SHA1 identifiers.
 By default, it compares the current HEAD commit with the baseline commit from the main branch.
+To compare with a different base branch, use the `baseBranch` property.

 ```bash
 ./gradlew compareHappoReports